-This award-winning 2 bedroom house was sited to make the most of the stunning views across Loch Dunvegan in north west Skye, but also to bed down within the natural topography.
+This RIBA award-winning 2 bedroom house was sited to make the most of the views in north west Skye, but also to bed down beyond a ridge on the land.
 Planning would only give consent if the building was designed to be low-lying, and used natural materials.

-The form is inspired by simple stone agricultual buildings found in the surrounding area, which are cut in to the landscape to give them shelter against the wind.
-The rear of the building is a protective tanked stone wall with a natural dip in the topography allowing a sheltered entrance to be formed.
-The surprise when entering the house is the full wall of glazing to the views, a drama that is amplified by the fact this view is screened by the rear wall
+The form is inspired by simple stone agricultural buildings found in the surrounding area, which are cut in to the landscape to give them shelter against the wind.
+The rear of the building is a protective stone wall where a natural dip in the topography allows a sheltered and discrete entrance to be formed.
+The surprise when entering the house is the full wall of glazing to the north which reveals a panoramic view across Loch Dunvegan, a drama that is amplified by deliberately concealing this view on approach.

 Photographs: Andrew Lee and Alistair Nicholls